Global watchdog places Iran on terrorism financing blacklist

 “The consequence of (Iran’s) inaction is higher costs of borrowing and isolation from the financial system,” a Western diplomat told Reuters.

+Iran “must face consequences for its continued failure to abide by international norms,” U.S. Secretary of State Mike Pompeo said in a statement.

+Iran’s central bank chief dismissed FATF’s decision. “(It) is politically motivated and not a technical decision,” the state news agency IRNA quoted Abdolnasser Hemmati as saying.
+“I can assure our nation that it will have no impact on Iran’s foreign trade and the stability of our exchange rate.”

-However, the FATF appeared to leave the door open for some engagement with Iran saying in its statement: “Countries should also be able to apply countermeasures independently of any call by the FATF to do so.”
+The FATF appeared to leave the door open for some engagement with Iran saying in its statement: “Countries should also be able to apply countermeasures independently of any call by the FATF to do so.”

 “It’s a middle solution.
 A sort of a fudge to leave the door open for the Iranians,” said one of the diplomats.